drewdeponte/tagalong/README.md

 ### List Taggable tags

 To list Taggable tags, call the `tags` method on a Taggable object.
-This will return an array of all tags that Taggable is currently tagged with in ascending order.
+This will return an array of all tags that Taggable is currently tagged with in ascending alphabetical order.

     @contact.tags
     # => ['some_tag', 'woot_tag']

 ### List Taggables that have a tag

-To list Taggabels that have a tag, call the `taggables_with` method on a Tagger object as follows.
+To list Taggables that have a tag, call the `taggables_with` method on a Tagger object as follows.
 This will return an array of Taggable objects that are currently tagged with the given tag.

     @user.taggables_with('some_tag')
     # => [Contact Object, Contact Object]